 New on Motherboard: I Went to School in Virtual Reality

 It may seem a stretch to compare The War on Terror to an MMO, but in this conceptual way they both traffic in the same phenomena.
 Both exist in an eternal, ambiguous middle.
 Sides change, specific threats shift, but the fighting continues with no sign of slowing.
-For too many people, the West's wars are real, bloody and cruel.
+For too many people, the West's wars are real, bloody, and cruel.
 But for the typical American citizen, they're a background concern.
-The sci-fi bloodletting of PlanetSide 2 reflects this in its context-free, endless and multi-fronted theatre of war.
+The sci-fi bloodletting of PlanetSide 2 reflects this in its context-free, endless, and multi-fronted theater of war.